da5nsy/ReproducibleResearch/episodes/step1Folders.md

 ### Folder Structures

-Having your folders structured in a heirachial format can be one of the best ways to stay organised.
+Having your folders structured in a hierarchical format can be one of the best ways to stay organised.

 There are benefits to this: